Harry Warner

 Harry Morris Warner (born Hirsz Mojżesz Wonsal; December 12, 1881 – July 25, 1958) was an American studio executive, one of the founders of Warner Bros., and a major contributor to the development of the film industry.
-Along with his three younger brothers (Albert, Sam and Jack) Warner played a crucial role in the film business and played a key role in establishing Warner Bros.
-Pictures, Inc, serving as the company president until 1956.
+Along with his three younger brothers (Albert, Sam and Jack), Warner played a crucial role in the film business and establishing Warner Bros., serving as the company president until 1956.

 Early life

-Warner was born Hirsz Mojżesz "Wonsal" or "Wonskolaser" to a family of Ashkenazi Jews from the village of Krasnosielc, Poland (then part of Congress Poland within the Russian Empire).
+Warner was born Hirsz Mojżesz "Wonsal" or "Wonskolaser" to a family of Ashkenazi Jews from the village of Krasnosielc, Poland (then part of Congress Poland in the Russian Empire).
 He was the son of Benjamin Wonsal, a shoemaker born in Krasnosielc, and Pearl Leah Eichelbaum.
 His given name was Mojżesz (Moses), however, he was called Hirsz (Anglicized to Hirsch) in the United States.
 In October 1889, he came to Baltimore, Maryland with his mother and siblings on the steamship Hermann from Bremen, Germany.
-Their father had preceded them, immigrating to Baltimore in 1888 in order to pursue his trade in shoes and shoe repair.
-It was at that time that he changed the family name to Warner which was used thereafter.
+Their father had preceded them, immigrating to Baltimore in 1888 to pursue his trade in shoes and shoe repair.
+At that time that he changed the family name to Warner which was used thereafter.
 As in many Jewish immigrant families, some of the children gradually acquired anglicized versions of their Yiddish-sounding names.
 Hirsz became Harry, and his middle name Morris was likely a version of Mojżesz.

 In Baltimore, the money Benjamin Warner earned in the shoe repair business was not enough to provide for his growing household.
 He and Pearl had another daughter, Fannie, not long after they arrived.
 Benjamin moved the family to Canada, inspired by a friend's advice that he could make an excellent living bartering tin wares with trappers in exchange for furs.
 Sons Jacob and David Warner were born in London, Ontario.
-After two arduous years in Canada, the Warners returned to Baltimore.
+After two arduous years living in Canada, the Warners returned to Baltimore.
 Two more children, Sadie and Milton, were added to the household there.
-In 1896, the family relocated to Youngstown, Ohio, following the lead of Harry, who had established a shoe repair shop in the heart of the emerging industrial town.
+In 1896, the family moved to Youngstown, Ohio, following the lead of Harry, who had established a shoe repair shop in the heart of the emerging industrial town.
 Benjamin worked with Harry in the shoe repair shop until he secured a loan to open a meat counter and grocery store in the city's downtown area.

 In 1899, Harry opened a bicycle shop in Youngstown, Ohio with his brother, Abraham.
 Eventually, Harry and Abe also opened a bowling alley together.
 The bowling alley failed and closed shortly after it opened.
-Harry eventually accepted an offer to become a salesman for a local meat franchise, and sold meat in the states of Ohio and Pennsylvania.
+Harry eventually accepted an offer to become a salesman for a local meat franchise, and sold meat in Ohio and Pennsylvania.
 However, by his nineteenth birthday, Harry was reduced to living in his parents' crowded household.